-Since our first visit to Bacolod, La Corona Café had always been on our list of coffee shops to try out.
-It, however, proved to be elusive as we were unable to pinpoint where exactly in the city it was located.
+Since our first visit to Bacolod, La Corona Café has always been on our list of coffee shops to try out.
+It has however proved to be elusive as we were unable to pinpoint where exactly in the city it is located.
 Browsing through numerous blogs attesting to its legendary coffee, checking maps and asking the locals proved futile in finding this obscure café.

-I guess it’s just pure luck that the random local we asked this time around immediately knew the café and its location.
-So after meeting up with L at the Bacolod’s public plaza, we started working as to how we would get there.
+I guess it’s just pure luck that the random local we asked this time around immediately knew La Corona Café and its location.
+So after meeting up with L at the Bacolod’s Capitol Park, we started working as to how we would get there.

 From the plaza, we walked two blocks to a Burgos Market-bound jeepney terminal.
 We boarded shotgun, so we could see exactly where we were going.
 After a few minutes, the jeep was filled and we were on our merry way.

 We alighted at the Burgos Market and asked around.
-After a few wrong turns and much looking, we finally located the venerated La Corona Café [See Map].
+After a few wrong turns and much looking, we finally located the venerated La Corona Café.

 It looked as I expected it to be, a hole in the wall with standard Formica tables and plastic Orocan chairs.
 The floor was the typical dyed concrete and the walls painted a deep yellow.
 A few paintings (made from coffee) hangs on the wall.